VasileiosMalt/ImagiDetect/README.md

 ## Project Structure (Same for each model)

 - `classes.pkl`: Pickle file containing the class data.
 - `classifier.pkl`: Pickle file containing the trained classifier.
+You will have to download that from [Hugging Face](Vasilis-Malt/ImagiDetect).
 - `class_labels.npy`: Numpy file containing the class labels.
 - `imagidetect.py`: Script to perform inference on a set of images.
 - `predictions`: Directory where classified images are saved.